Time to Care

 Time to Care Polling Data

 Report of the Task Force to Study Family and Medical Leave Insurance

 Md. paid family leave bill provides economic security for caregivers (Op-ed by MFN Executive Director Margaret E. Williams)

 first five years radio program features time to care act

 The First Five Years is a weekly radio program presented by Maryland Family Network airing on WYPR 88.1 FM.
-Recent episodes feature information about the Time to Care Act of 2019.
+Recent episodes feature information about the Time to Care Act.

 Time to care in the media